Guide

 Being prepared can make the experience more comfortable and more useful.

-If you want to explore clinical trials that may match your condition and prepare ahead of your screening, you can start here:
+If you want to explore clinical trials that may match your condition and prepare ahead of your screening, you can start with our pre-screening.

 At PatLynk, our mission is to make medical innovation accessible to all.
 Connect with us to find the right clinical trial.